We're here to help

 - For assistance with financial planning, call 1-800-288-3425 x8429.

 - Manage your credit card

 - Apply for a loan

 New Accounts & Loans

 We know that recent events have created some significant hardships for some of our customers and businesses and we want to help as much as possible.

 If you feel that you may miss a loan payment, reach out to us sooner rather than later.
 Here are some quick tips if you’re worried about getting behind on your bills or planning ahead to be prepared in the event of loss of income.

 If you are a business customer, we are ready to assist you and hope you will reach out to us so we can help.
 Along with our standard options for assisting small businesses, there are new programs designed in response to the pandemic that may help your business, including the Paycheck Protection Program.
 We are available to help you determine if one of these programs is right for you.
 Learn more about these programs.

 Be aware of potential scams

-We also know that our non-profit organizations are challenged by the impacts of the virus.
+We know that our non-profit organizations are challenged by the impacts of the virus.
 We continue to visit with the many agencies we support and are finding additional ways to assist them.
-For example, we recently partnered with a number of area organizations who donated to "TOGETHER," a fund that will award grants to local nonprofits that are experiencing unforeseen challenges due to the ongoing pandemic.
+For example, we recently partnered with a number of area organizations who donated to "TOGETHER," a fund that is awarding grants to local nonprofits that are experiencing unforeseen challenges due to the ongoing pandemic.